moov-io/paygate/client/docs/DepositoriesApi.md

 ## ConfirmMicroDeposits

-> ConfirmMicroDeposits(ctx, depositoryID, amounts, optional)
+> ConfirmMicroDeposits(ctx, depositoryID, xUserID, amounts, optional)
 Confirm micro deposit amounts after they have been posted to the depository account

 ### Required Parameters